 Negligent Operation is a misdemeanor crime in Massachusetts.
 Massachusetts General Law chapter 90 section 24 defines negligent operation as driving in a way that endangers the lives and safety of the public.
 Police may charge it even if there has not been an accident.
-Anyone convicted of negligent operation faces jail time, probation, license loss and fees.
+Anyone convicted of negligent operation faces jail time, probation, license loss, and fees.

 Attorney Patrick Donovan many times has helped many people avoid those harsh penalties including a lengthy license loss.
-If you have been charged with negligent operation, call for a free consultation.

 WHAT IS NEGLIGENT OPERATION IN MASSACHUSETTS?